-Ovoid to nearly heart shaped, covered in knobby gray/blue/green hues that look almost like scales on the outside and inside, sections of glistening, creamy-white flesh with a shockingly pleasant aroma.
+Ovoid to nearly heart-shaped, covered in knobby gray/blue/green hues that look almost like scales on the outside and inside, sections of glistening, creamy-white flesh with a shockingly pleasant aroma.
 What are we talking about?
 Sugar apples.
 What exactly is sugar apple fruit and can you grow sugar apples in the garden?
-Read on to find out about growing sugar apple trees, sugar apple uses and other information.
+Read on to find out about growing sugar apple trees, sugar apple uses, and other information.

 What is Sugar Apple Fruit?

 Sugar apples (Annona squamosa) are the fruit of one of the most commonly grown Annona trees.
 Depending upon where you find them, they go by a plethora of names, amongst them include sweetsop, custard apple, and the apropos scaly custard apple.
-The sugar apple tree varies in height from 10-20 feet with an open habit of irregular, zigzagging twigs.
+The sugar apple tree varies in height from 10-20 feet (3-6 m.) with an open habit of irregular, zigzagging twigs.
 Foliage is alternate, dull green on top and pale green on the underside.
 Crushed leaves have an aromatic scent, as do the fragrant flowers which may be single or in clusters of 2-4.
 They are yellow-green with a pale yellow interior borne off of long drooping stalks.
 The fruit of sugar apple trees is about 2 ½ to 4 inches (6.5-10 cm.) long.
 Each fruit segment typically contains a ½-inch (1.5 cm.) long, black to dark brown seed, of which there may be up to 40 per sugar apple.
 Most sugar apples have green skins, but a dark red variety is attaining some popularity.
 Fruit ripens 3-4 months after flowering in the spring.

 Sugar Apple Information

 No one is exactly sure where sugar apples hail from, but they are commonly cultivated in tropical South America, southern Mexico, the West Indies, Bahamas, and Bermuda.
 Cultivation is most extensive in India and is wildly popular in the interior of Brazil.
 It can be found growing wild in Jamaica, Puerto Rico, Barbados, and in the drier regions of North Queensland, Australia.
 It’s likely that Spanish explorers brought seeds from the New World to the Philippines, while the Portuguese are thought to have brought the seeds to southern India prior to 1590.
 In Florida, a “seedless” variety, ‘Seedless Cuban,’ was introduced for cultivation in 1955.
 It does have vestigial seeds and has a less developed flavor than other cultivars, grown primarily as a novelty.

 Sugar Apple Uses

 The fruit of the sugar apple tree is eaten out of hand, separating the fleshy segments from the outer peel and spitting the seeds out.
 In some countries, the pulp is pressed to eliminate the seeds and then added to ice cream or combined with milk for a refreshing beverage.
 Sugar apples are never used cooked.
 The seeds of the sugar apple are poisonous, as are the leaves and bark.
-In fact, powdered seeds or dried fruit has been used as a fish poison and insecticide in India.
+In fact, powdered seeds or dried fruit have been used as a fish poison and insecticide in India.
 A seed paste has also been used pasted on the scalp to rid people of lice.
 The oil derived from the seeds has also been used as a pesticide.
-Conversely, the oil from sugar apple’s leaves has a history of use in perfumes.
+Conversely, the oil from sugar apple leaves has a history of use in perfumes.
 In India, the crushed leaves are snorted to treat hysteria and fainting spells and topically applied to wounds.
 A leaf decoction is used throughout tropical America to treat a multitude of symptoms, as is the fruit.

 Can You Grow Sugar Apple Trees?